samvera-deprecated/hydra/doc/Lesson:-Define-Relationships-Between-Objects.md

-This lesson is known to work with hydra version 6.2.0.
-_Please update this wiki to reflect any other versions that have been tested._

 # Goals
 * Set up Models to represent relationships between different types of objects
 * Create and modify relationships between objects